 With something like climate change, we may agree that the environment is important.
 However, when we choose to drive rather than take public transit, we may rationalize that our individual actions aren’t actually all that significant, so driving isn’t that big a deal.

 What happens in the brain

 It’s useful to know about this because the uncomfortable feeling when you’re faced with new information that contradicts your beliefs isn’t an indicator that the new information is fishy.
-If you can accept that the squirmy feeling comes from cognitive dissonance and is perfectly naturally, then you can let that feeling be and then move on to evaluating that information in other ways.
+If you can accept that the squirmy feeling comes from cognitive dissonance and is perfectly natural, then you can let that feeling be and move on to evaluating that information in other ways.

 Can you think of instances when cognitive dissonance has shaped your own reactions?